Basic Formatting

 After initializing the table, you can enter data and/or right-click on the table to add additional rows/columns or edit table properties.

 You may also want to add additional functionality to your tables through manual class addition.
 This can be done by clicking the "Source" button, and then adding classes to your table markup.
+Style attributes will be stripped from the markup.
 The options for this are as follows:

 `table--gray-borders`